SochaDev/sochadev.github.io/_includes/bios.md

 design, front-end development, audio-visual production and management of web and mobile applications on both a small and large scale.
-He was won awards for design, accessibility and managed higly successful projects for Government agencies, publishers, associations, universities and Fortune500 businesses including the National Archives in London and Science Magazine in the US.
+He was won awards for design, accessibility and managed higly successful projects for Government agencies, publishers, associations, universities and Fortune 500 businesses including the National Archives in London and Science Magazine in the US.
 He is a motivated, creative problem solver and strong team player.
-Hew thrives on doing excellent work with excellent colleagues.
+He thrives on doing excellent work with excellent colleagues.
 He has a degree in Physics and Geophysics.